SimiaCryptus/models/research/deep_contextual_bandits/README.md

 1.  **Linear Algorithms**.
 As a powerful baseline, we provide linear algorithms.
-    In particular, we focus on the exact Bayesian linear regression implementation, while it is easy to derive the greedy OLS version (possibly, with epsilon-greedy exploration).
+    In particular, we focus on the exact Bayesian linear regression implementation, while it is easy to derive the greedy OLS version (possibly, with sigma-greedy exploration).
 The algorithm is implemented in *linear_full_posterior_sampling.py*, and it is instantiated as follows:

     ```